robotic foundational models vs LLMs

 Robotic foundation models (RFMs) are built a bit different.
 They live and operate in the physical world with hardware, sensors, moving parts, and real human contact.

-A big reason is that every dataset is tied to a particular robot or better to suited better particular use-cases (like we explored in the last report), for example a warehouse arm, a quadruped, a drone, or a humanoid.
+A big reason is that every dataset is tied to a particular robot or more precisely, to specific use cases (as we explored in the last report), such as a warehouse arm, a quadruped, a drone, or a humanoid.
+They all move, sense, and act in their own ways.

 There are major three tiers of the quality of data.
 They are: